numirias/paxmod/README.md

 ### Where did the title bar go?

 I couldn't find a good and reliable way to integrate the inline title bar into the theme, so it's removed by default.
 You can re-enable it in the settings, but expect layout glitches.
-Try keyboard shortcuts instead.
-Also, if you think you found a way to integrate the title bar into the theme with pure CSS, feel free to submit a PR.
+Try to use keyboard shortcuts instead (you can also press <kbd>Alt</kbd> to show the menu bar).
+If you think you know a way to integrate the title bar into the theme with pure CSS, feel free to submit a PR.

 ### How are tab colors calculated?